seanwu1105/purdue-cs536-labs/lab5/v1/README.md

 must be used to play back the content of an `.au` audio file on the default ALSA audio device of the pod and amber Linux PCs.
-To get familiar with performing audio playback, copy two sample audio files `pp.au` (short piece) and `kj.au` (longer piece) from the course directory, and runau
+To get familiar with performing audio playback, copy two sample audio files `pp.au` (short piece) and `kj.au` (longer piece) from the course directory, and run

 ```sh
 /usr/bin/aplay pp.au